cqb13/mc-games/README.md

 # MC Games

-Play some games while your traveling, getting started in a new world, or just bored.
+Play some games while you are traveling, getting started in a new world, or just bored.

 [Find more cool addons here](https://www.meteoraddons.com/)